MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/see-a-list-of-phone-numbers-in-your-organization.md

     > [!IMPORTANT]
     > Per poter visualizzare l'opzione **vocale** nel riquadro di spostamento sinistra in Skype per interfaccia di amministrazione di Business, è necessario acquistare una licenza di componente aggiuntivo **Per conferenze Audio** , una licenza di componente aggiuntivo di **Sistema telefonico** o almeno una **licenza Enterprise E5**.

-4. È possibile utilizzare l'elenco a discesa per filtrare la visualizzazione per gli utenti attivi, se l'utente è Online o locale, o informazioni sullo stato e il tipo di licenza per un utente. È possibile filtrare per:
+4. You can use the drop-down list to filter your view for active users, whether the user is Online or on-premises, or the state and type of licensing for a user.
+You can filter by:

    - **Utenti attivi** e se un utente è Online o locale.

    - **Le licenze in sospeso** e se un utente è Online o locale.

 ## <a name="related-topics"></a>Argomenti correlati
 [Domande comuni sul trasferimento dei numeri di telefono](/microsoftteams/transferring-phone-numbers-common-questions)